Alice Taylor Gafford: Personal life

 Alice Taylor married Louis Sherman Gafford, a World War I veteran, in 1928.
 She was widowed in 1959, and stopped painting in 1975, after developing cataracts.
 Alice Taylor Gafford died in 1981, age 95, and her remains were buried at Los Angeles National Cemetery.

 Legacy

 Gafford was known for her role in founding and developing a number of art groups in southern California, including the annual Val Verde art show, which was later named in her honor.
 She is remembered as an early African-American woman artist in Los Angeles, and as an artist who became especially productive at an advanced age.
-She is represented by paintings in the collections of Howard University, the Long Beach Museum of Art, and the Bowers Museum, among other institutions.
+She is represented by paintings in the collections at Howard University, the Long Beach Museum of Art, and the Bowers Museum, among other institutions.